 I think pictures of raw chicken are totally gross so I won’t publish the pre-roasted chicken.
 I will show you the picture of the pan I wanted to cook them in.
 I originally bought this pan to serve as a rotisserie drip pan, but it is way, way too nice to be wrecked on the grill.
 But it was a little too big for only six chicken thighs.
 Steph recommends scrunching the pieces of chicken together.

 After braising in a 375° oven for 35 minutes they were done.
 I really like this USA Pan.
 In addition to this pan we have a 9×13 and a half sheet.
 Love, love, love them.
 They were rated as “Recommended” by America’s Test Kitchen (subscription required to see page).
-These pans are about 1/2 the cost.
+These pans are about ½ the cost of the fancy blue one.